-I. Family and Medical Leave Act ("FMLA") and District of Columbia Family and Medical Leave Act ("DC FMLA") Policy state or local laws in providing a leave of absence without pay for eligible employees.
+Two Rivers complies with the federal Family and Medical Leave Act ("FMLA"), the District of Columbia Family and Medical Leave Act of 1990 ("DC FMLA"), and any other applicable state or local laws in providing a leave of absence without pay for eligible employees.
 No greater or lesser leave benefits will be granted than those set forth in the state or federal laws.
 In certain situations, federal law requires that provisions of state law apply.
 In any case, employees will be eligible for the most generous benefits available under applicable law.